Elizabeth Calf

 Elizabeth le Veel, also known as Elizabeth Calf (d. after 1417), was an Anglo-Irish noblewoman, and wife of Art mac Art MacMurrough-Kavanagh, King of Leinster.
 Her marriage to Art violated the Statutes of Kilkenny, and resulted in her property being forfeited to the English crown.
 This caused her husband to declare war in Ireland against the forces of King Richard II of England.

 Family

 Elizabeth was born at Norragh, County Kildare, Ireland on an unknown date, the daughter and heiress of Sir Robert le Veel of Norragh.
-Norragh had been in her family since the manors of Norragh and Skethness, (now Skerries, Dublin) were granted to her ancestor Sir Michael le Veel in 1320.
+Norragh had been in her family since the manors of Norragh and Skethness (now Skerries, County Dublin) were granted to her ancestor Sir Michael le Veel in 1320.
 Her family is better known by the name Calf, which is the Anglicised version of le Veel.

 Marriages and issue

 In 1374 upon the death of her father she married her first husband Sir John Staunton of Otymy, County Kildare, (now Clane) who died before 1390.
 She had at least one child by Sir John, a daughter Elizabeth who would marry into the Wellesley family.

-In 1390, Elizabeth married her second husband, Art mac Art MacMurrough-Kavanagh, King of Leinster (1357-1417).
+In 1390, Elizabeth married her second husband, Art mac Art MacMurrough-Kavanagh, King of Leinster (1357–1417).
 The marriage produced at least three sons: